Patient Zer0 (In Memory Of Anyone Unknown To Me)

 Patient Zer0 was inspired by, conceived and designed in the middle of the COVID-19 pandemic (click image to visit on-line installation).

-Despite the fact that common-sense and major health organisations recommend physical isolation, many choose not to abide, unable to realise that not only are they potentially putting themselves at risk, but also everyone else that crosses their path, including family members, friends, co-workers, neighbours or other people who happen to share the same space, touch the same surfaces, exchange cash or sit at the same coffee table and chair.
-They remain convinced that “it is just a flu”, that going out is a sign of courage – when it really is the opposite: they are neither brave enough to care for themselves nor for all those around them.
+Despite the fact that common-sense and major health organisations recommend physical isolation and the wearing of masks, many choose not to abide, unable to realise that not only are they potentially putting themselves at risk, but also everyone else that crosses their path, including family members, friends, co-workers, neighbours or other people who happen to share the same space.
+They remain convinced that “it is just a flu”, that defying sanitary rules is a sign of courage and that it helps “The Economy” – when it really is the opposite: they are neither brave enough to care for themselves nor for all those around them.
 And by their actions our days become darker still.

 There are, however, those who need to go out and work, to ensure their salaries get paid, to ensure our lives go on, our internet purchases get delivered, our internet connections keep running.
 They take precautions and refrain from physical contact.
 Others yet risk their lives assisting and caring for the many victims, and often they do not even sleep at home with their own families to safeguard them.
 These are the brave ones.

 But despite their brave actions these are dark days, as many of the victims are separated from their families and will die alone.
-Some die in isolation, others are left behind in homes and care centres, several are left unattended because there aren’t enough resources.
+Some died in isolation, others were left behind in homes and care centres, several were left unattended because there weren’t enough resources and eventually died of starvation.
 Imagine being told “you are not a priority”.
 Imagine your relatives being told “I’m sorry, there is nothing we can do”.

 This is the first (I would hope the only) pandemic that many of us are witnessing in our own lifetimes.
 It is changing our daily lives, our routines, our perceptions, our relationship with life and death, and our relationship with “the other”.
 We can choose to perceive everyone else as a potential threat or as a fellow human being sharing the same feelings, going through the same experiences, fearing as we do, loving as we do.